 One of the most frequent questions healthcare professionals face is whether standard messaging apps are sufficient.
 The short answer is no. Standard SMS applications on smartphones, such as iMessage or WhatsApp, and standard email providers like Gmail, generally do not meet the security standards required by HIPAA for transmitting PHI.
 To use secure SMS for healthcare, you must ensure that the message content is minimized and the transmission is encrypted.

 If your staff uses personal phones to send appointment details, and the phone is lost or stolen, your clinic could be liable for a breach.
 Therefore, the first step in compliance is vetting your vendor.
-You cannot simply download an app and start texting; you must partner with a healthcare-focused Practice Management System (PMS).
+You cannot simply download an app and start texting.
+You must partner with a healthcare-focused Practice Management System (PMS).
 This vendor is legally defined as a "Business Associate" because they create, receive, maintain, or transmit PHI on your behalf.

 Before signing a contract or sending a single message, you must ensure the vendor signs a Business Associate Agreement (BAA).
 This agreement stipulates that the vendor will safeguard the data and report any breaches.
 This is a cornerstone of healthcare appointment reminder best practices.